 When a slip and fall injury occurs on property owned by a local, state, or federal government entity, special rules will apply.
 Specifically, there are very stringent notice requirements and broad immunity provisions that sometimes shield government entities from liability for injuries that occur on their property.

 If you've been injured in a slip and fall on someone else's property and are considering a legal claim, you should discuss your case with an experienced attorney.
 You should do so quickly, as there are time limits in which injured persons may file a personal injury lawsuit.
-You can even have a law firm provide an initial evaluation of the merits of your case for free.
+Get started today by finding an experienced personal injury lawyer near you.